ossf/tac/process/project-lifecycle.md

 * Other OpenSSF marketing activities will no longer be provided for the project

 To archive a project:
-* A proposal must be put forth to the TAC or WG repo
+* A proposal must be put forth to the TAC or SIG repo
-* The TAC or parent WG will inform the project maintainers, OpenSSF end user community and wider community of all archiving proposals
+* The TAC or parent SIG will inform the project maintainers, OpenSSF end user community and wider community of all archiving proposals
 * The proposal must remain open for at least 2 weeks of discussion after the maintainers are informed.
-* A vote must be finalized with 2/3 approval from the TAC or parent WG.
+* A vote must be finalized with 2/3 approval from the TAC or parent SIG.